keocol/SAML-Nuts/README.md

 # SAML-Nuts

 SAML-Nuts are simple python scripts acting as templates to build upon it and deploy different SAML implementation attacks.
+There's an assumption here that you're already familiar with SAML and its attacks.
+If you need to learn about it, check the references.